 On January 1, 2012, we elected to change our accounting policy for the liability for future policy benefits (i.e., policy benefit reserves) of our level premium term life insurance products when the liability for an individual policy falls below zero.
 To date, approximately \$2.0 billion of aggregate policy benefit reserves has been recorded on level premium term life insurance products under the historical accounting policy.
 Some of the individual policy benefit reserve values are negative (i.e., amounts less than zero) which are being netted against policies with positive benefit reserve values.
 The historical U.S. GAAP compliant accounting policy strictly followed the accounting for traditional, long-duration insurance contracts where profits emerge as a level percentage of premiums.
 For products with an increasing premium stream, this can only occur if individual policy benefit reserve values are permitted to go negative.
-Our new accounting policy is to floor individual policy benefit reserve values at zero.
-We believe that flooring policy benefit reserves at zero is preferable in our circumstances as this alternative accounting policy will not allow negative reserves for individual policies to be included in the overall determination of benefit reserves.
+Our new accounting policy is to floor individual policy benefit reserves for individual policies to be lincluded in the overall determination of benefit reserves.
 In implementing this change in accounting, no changes were made to the assumptions locked-in at policy inception.
 The accounting change will be implemented retrospectively, which will reduce retained earnings and stockholders' equity by approximately \$120 million as of January 1, 2012 and will reduce net income (loss) by approximately \$10 million, \$4 million and \$32 million for the years ended December 31, 2011, 2010 and 2009, respectively.